hassan-shahbazi/CBORSwift/README.md

 ```

 #### Tagged values - *major 6*
-If you want to encode and decode a tagged value, you can easily.
-The type of tagged values are in `NSTag` type.
+To encode or decode a tagged value, just create a `NSTag` instance, specify the tags and the values, and call `encode`/`decode` functions.

 ```swift
 var encoded = CBOR.encode(NSTag(tag: 5, NSNumber(value: 10))